If you have, or have had, lymphoma, it is important to stay as healthy as you can. A healthy lifestyle can:

 - Palliative care (treatment to relieve symptoms)

 You may experience a whole range of feelings if you, or someone close to you, is living with lymphoma.
-It is not uncommon for relationships to be affected to some extent too.

 On these pages, you’ll find information about some of the emotional issues you might face and tips on how to cope with them: